-As people reach old age, they become more vulnerable.
+Sometimes people become more vulnerable as they age.
 Too often, they are taken advantage of.
-It's not only strangers, but also family members who exploit an elderly person's defenselessness.
-In addition, the caregivers who are trying to take care of their elderly parents often find themselves in sticky legal situations.
+Strangers and family members alike may try to exploit a senior’s weaknesses for personal gain.
+As a result, caregivers who are trying to take care of their elders often find themselves in sticky legal situations.

-Here are some horror stories from the AgingCare.com message boards about the legal trouble that elderly people and their family caregivers have had:
+Here are some cautionary tales from the AgingCare.com Caregiver Forum about the legal troubles that seniors and their family caregivers have faced:

-"Dad signed his Power of Attorney over to a scam artist"
+“My grandfather signed his Power of Attorney over to a scam artist.”

 When an elder lives alone, is too trusting or doesn’t have someone watching over their finances, they are easy prey for scam artists.